 - a.
-Since the Floodplain Remapping Project homepage was created in May 2016, there have been 2,695 unique visits to the site (as of April 5, 2017).
-Newsletter was posted to the Floodplain Remapping Project homepage - b.
+Since the Floodplain Remapping Project homepage was created in May 2016, there have been over 2,700 unique visits to the site (as of May 8, 2017). - b.
 March 29, 2017 Notice of major website updates sent via email to 1,364 email addresses comprising the Boulder County Floodplain Remapping ListServ and Land Use Code ListServ